awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/key-policy-requirements-EBS-encryption.md

 When creating an encrypted Amazon EBS snapshot or a launch template that specifies encrypted volumes, or enabling encryption by default, you can choose one of the following AWS Key Management Service customer master keys \(CMK\) to encrypt your data:
 + [AWS managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk) — An encryption key in your account that Amazon EBS creates, owns, and manages\.
 This is the default encryption key for a new account\.
 The AWS managed CMK is used for encryption unless you specify a customer managed CMK\.
 + [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) — A custom encryption key that you create, own, and manage\.
 For more information, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.

+  Note: Amazon EBS does not support asymmetric CMKs\.

 Amazon EC2 Auto Scaling does not need additional authorization to use the default AWS managed CMK to protect the encrypted volumes in your AWS account\.